Fadi960/Diamond-Chauffeur-Limousine/README.md

 I have used Prettier, an opinionated code formatter that enforces a consistent style by parsing the code and re-printing it with its own rules, taking the maximum line length into account and wrapping code when necessary.

-Our naming convention involves using names that uniquely identify the variable and method, following the Camel Case naming convention.
+My naming convention involves using names that uniquely identify the variable and method, following the Camel Case naming convention.

 ## ScreenShots